QuaziSamiha/NLP/data-mining.md/HateXplain.md

   - The dataset and code are **public** (free for researchers to use).
   - It helps researchers develop better and **fairer hate speech detection models**.

-- **Note**: The dataset contains offensive language because it’s necessary to study and solve this problem.

-No worries!
-Let me break down **bias** and **rationales** with easy explanations and examples:

----

 ##### **Bias (Unintended Unfairness)**

 - **What it means:** Bias happens when a model unfairly favors or targets certain groups or communities.